Medically reviewed by Drugs.com. Last updated on Oct 10, 2019.

 5. Prepare sterile syringes and needles.
-A detachable needle of 18–26G may be used for IMLYGIC withdrawal and a detachable needle of 22–26G may be used for injection.
+A detachable 18-26G needle or nondetachable 22-26G staked needle (which minimizes hold up volume) may be used for IMLYGIC withdrawal and a detachable or nondetachable staked needle of 22–26G may be used for injection.
 Small unit syringes (e.g., 0.5 mL insulin syringes) are recommended for better injection control.

 Follow the steps below to administer IMLYGIC to patients:

 1. Clean the lesion and surrounding areas with an alcohol swab and let dry.

 2. Treat the injection site with a topical or local anesthetic agent, if necessary.
 Do not inject anesthetic agent directly into the lesion.
 Inject anesthetic agent around the periphery of the lesion.

 1. Inject IMLYGIC intralesionally into cutaneous, subcutaneous, and/or nodal lesions that are visible, palpable, or detectable by ultrasound guidance.
 Using a single insertion point, inject IMLYGIC along multiple tracks as far as the radial reach of the needle allows within the lesion to achieve even and complete dispersion.
 Multiple insertion points may be used if a lesion is larger than the radial reach of the needle.

 2. Inject IMLYGIC evenly and completely within the lesion by pulling the needle back without exiting the lesion.
 Redirect the needle as many times as necessary while injecting the remainder of the dose of IMLYGIC.
 Continue until the full dose is evenly and completely dispersed.

 3. When removing the needle, withdraw it from the lesion slowly to avoid leakage of IMLYGIC at the insertion point.